-The docker-compose.yml file example defines five services: the webmvc service (a web application); two microservices (ordering.api and basket.api); and two data source containers, sql.data based on SQL Server for Linux running as a container, and postgres.data with a Redis cache service.
+The docker-compose.yml file example defines five services: the webmvc service (a web application); two microservices (ordering.api and basket.api); and one data source container, sql.data, based on SQL Server for Linux running as a container.
 Each service will be deployed as a container, so a Docker image is required for each.